MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 - A principal group is given access to a sandbox.

-So, for a user or device to access a pre-release title in a sandbox, access must be granted through XDP first.
+So, for a user or device to access a pre-release title in a sandbox, access must be granted through Partner Center first.

 Figure 3.
-A model for setting up access through XDP.
+A model for setting up access through Partner Center

 ![Sandbox resource access diagram](images/sandboxes/sandboxes_image3.png)

 The effectiveness of content isolation is based on the fact that your organization owns the following processes:

-- Creating your XDP user accounts, the dev accounts that each user will use to log on for run-time access, and the user groups in which each user is granted membership.
+- Creating your Partner Center user accounts, the dev accounts that each user will use to log on for run-time access, and the user groups in which each user is granted membership.

 - Creating device groups of trusted consoles.